-As recommended in the Roadmap and directed by the Order, 14 ISC solicitations and contracts shall include a one-time inflation adjustment mechanism pursuant to which the Strike Price of an awarded project would be adjusted based on changes in pre-determined cost indices between the time at which the project is bid and the time at which the project proceeds to construction.
+As recommended in the Roadmap and directed by the 2024 Energy Storage Order, 21 ISC solicitations and contracts shall include a one-time inflation adjustment mechanism pursuant to which the Strike Price of an awarded project would be adjusted based on changes in predetermined cost indices between the time at which the project is bid and the time at which the project proceeds to construction.
 These indices will be based on generally accepted industry indices, will not be constrained by the maximum bid price described below, and will be further specified in each solicitation.
-NYSERDA proposes to have the flexibility to make this adjustment optional or mandatory as deemed appropriate in consultation with DPS Staff.
+NYSERDA shall have the flexibility to make this adjustment optional or mandatory as deemed appropriate in consultation with DPS Staff.